 The Retirement System was established pursuant to the Retirement Act (Chapter 396 of the Laws of Wisconsin of 1937) to provide the payment of retirement and other benefits to employees of the City of Milwaukee (the "City").
 Chapter 441 of the Laws of Wisconsin of 1947 made the benefits contractual and vested.
-The Retirement System is a cost-sharing, multi-employer plan, which also provides benefits to employees of the Milwaukee Metropolitan Sewerage District, Wisconsin Center District, Veolia Water Milwaukee LLC, Milwaukee Housing and Redevelopment Authorities, non-certified staff of Milwaukee Public Schools and some employees of the Milwaukee Area Technical College (the "Agencies").
+The Retirement System is a cost-sharing, multi-employer plan, which also provides benefits to employees of the Milwaukee Metropolitan Sewerage District, Wisconsin Center District, Veolia Water Milwaukee LLC, Milwaukee Housing Authority, and non-certified staff of Milwaukee Public Schools (the "Agencies").
 City employees comprise approximately 53.5% of the active participants in the Retirement System.